 - Cook until the onions are softened and transparent.

 - Add 1/4 cup semolina.
-Stir until it smells toasty, about 3 minutes.
+Toast the semolina, stirring continuously until it smells toasty, about 3 minutes.

 - Stir in turmeric, cumin and chili powder.